ShirleyXingyuLiu/shirleyxingyuliu.github.io/Research.md

 ### Self-nudges in the classroom
 (with Celest Pilegard and Craig McKenzie)

 Can students leverage simple behavioral tools to nudge themselves to acheive academic goals?
-I test the effectiveness of self-nudges in the real world--to see whether psychology students at UCSD can self-nudge by setting default options for themselves to successfully facilitate attending review sessions.
+I am currently testing whether psychology students at UCSD can set default options for themselves (e.g., automatically sign up for an exam review session) to nudge themselve to attend review sessions.
+Preliminary data shows that students who nudged themselves are more likely to attend review sessions than those who did not receive a nudge.

 ## Feeling in control and its relation to well-being across 42 countries
 (wiht René Mõttus)